 CBS Energy Statistics are used to determine the activity data.
-For production, import and export, and the stock adjustments, the total figures are equal to those in the relevant CBS Energy Statistics tables.
-A correction phase is required for the international bunkers, because of the definition differences between the CBS Energy Statistics and the IPCC Guidelines.
-This concerns the use of bunker oil for navy, air force, sea fishing, domestic shipping and domestic airlines.
-The calculations for bunkers are described in the transport methodology report (Klein et al., 2016).
+For production, import and export, bunkers and the stock adjustments, the total figures are equal to those in the relevant CBS Energy Statistics tables.

 If the subsequent preliminary data in the CBS Energy Statistics are modified as a result of findings arising from the annual trend analysis day (in consultation with the task force Energy of CBS/ Statistics Netherlands), this will automatically also lead to modification of the information for the Reference Approach.